-- draft legal acts regulating insurance, in particular executive acts to the Act, legal acts directly affecting the functioning of insurance, - draft action programmes and financial plans of the Fund, - the report on the activities of the Agricultural Social Insurance Fund and the Contributory Social Insurance Fund of Farmers.
+- draft legal acts regulating insurance, in particular executive acts to the Act, legal acts directly affecting the functioning of insurance, - draft action programmes and financial plans of KRUS, - the report on the activities of the Agricultural Social Insurance Fund and the Contributory Social Insurance Fund of Farmers.

-The basic substantive activities of the Farmers' Social Insurance Council are carried out by the Praesidium and standing committees of the Farmers' Council:
+The basic substantive activities of the Farmers' Social Insurance Council are carried out by the Presidium and standing committees of the Farmers' Council:

-- Committee for Organisation and Financial Management of the Fund, - Committee for Prevention and Rehabilitation, - Committee for Insurance, - Committee for Benefits.
+- Committee for Organisation and Financial Management of KRUS, - Committee for Prevention and Rehabilitation, - Committee for Insurance. - Committee for Benefits.

-The Agricultural Social Insurance Fund operates on the basis of a statute appended to the Regulation No. 14 of the Minister of Agriculture and Rural Development of 20 May 2010 on granting the statute to the Agricultural Social Insurance Fund
+The Agricultural Social Insurance Fund operates on the basis of a statute appended to the Regulation No. 14 of the Minister of Agriculture and Rural Development (MRiRW)

-(Official Journal of the Ministry of Agriculture and Rural Development No. 10, item 10, as amended) and the organisational regulations appended to Regulation No. 34 of KRUS President of 21 December 2018 on adopting the organisational regulations of the Agricultural Social Insurance Fund (Official Journal of KRUS of 2018, item 35, as amended).
+of 20 May 2010 on granting the statute to the Agricultural Social Insurance Fund (Official Journal of MRiRW No. 10, item 10, as amended) and the organisational regulations appended to Regulation No. 34 of KRUS President of 21 December 2018 on adopting the organisational regulations of the Agricultural Social Insurance Fund (Official Journal of KRUS of 2018, item 35, as amended).